abeahmed/cse15l-lab-reports/LabReport2.md

 This is because this method does not correctly reverse the input array, and ends up only working for half of the array

-To fix this, we would need to properly swap the elements from the beginning and end of the array, by using a temporary variable to store overwritten contents:
+To fix this, we would need to properly swap the elements from the beginning and end of the array, by using a temporary variable to store overwritten contents, as shown in the fix below:

-Before:
+__Before__:

 	static void reverseInPlace(int[] arr) {
 	    for(int i = 1; i < arr.length; i += 1) {